pwittchen/wittchen.io/README.md

 hexo new page <title>
 ```

-to discard uncommited changes on posts, drafts and pages, type:
+to discard uncommited changes and files in posts, drafts and pages, type:

 ```
 make discard